MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-power-capabilities.md

 A pointer to the client's implementation of the [*EVT\_NET\_ADAPTER\_PREVIEW\_PROTOCOL\_OFFLOAD*](evt-net-adapter-preview-protocol-offload.md) event callback.

 **ManageS0IdlePowerReferences**
-A [**WDF_TRI_STATE**](https://msdn.microsoft.com/library/windows/hardware/ff552533)-typed enumerator that indicates whether the device will be powered down if it remains idle while the system power is at S0.
+A [**WDF_TRI_STATE**](https://msdn.microsoft.com/library/windows/hardware/ff552533)-typed enumerator that indicates whether NetAdapterCx should manage power references for scenarios such as modern standby (AoAC).
+See more info in the **Remarks** section.
 This member can have one of the following values:

-**WdfTrue** - Powering down is enabled.
+**WdfTrue** - NetAdapterCx manages power references.
 The client driver must be the power policy owner to specify **WdfTrue**.
-**WdfFalse** - Powering down is disabled.
+**WdfFalse** - NetAdapterCx does not manage power references.
 **WdfUseDefault** : if driver is the power policy owner, then use **WdfTrue**, otherwise use **WdfFalse**.

 Remarks